-SECTION 2: PENALTIES
+SECTION 2 PENALTIES

-For any violation in Section 2, in most cases the student may be suspended for not less than five (5) nor greater than ten (10) school days, but a more serious consequence may be imposed if warranted by the circumstances.
-Any disciplinary consequences will be consistent with MCL 380.1310d.
+For any violation in Section 2, in most cases the student shall be suspended for not less than five (5) nor greater than ten (10) school days, but a more serious consequence may be imposed if warranted by the circumstances.
+If the violation is of Section 2.3 or 2.4 or 2.6, provision should be made for restitution.

-SECTION 2: PROCEDURES
+SECTION 2 PROCEDURE